 - the Lb code meaning “Unit Running”

-An error code may not mean that your power supply has a fault, though.
+An error code may not mean that your power supply has a fault.

-The single most common fault code that you will see on the power supplies is a 23, which is not actually a fault code at all.
+The single most common fault code that you will see on the power supplies is a 23, which doesn’t mean that there is anything wrong with your power supply.
 It is an indication that the power supply is protecting itself from a bad drive by refusing to turn on.
 Seeing a 23 on the power supply is always an indication that you have a drive in fault.
-Look to the 2 digit displays on the drives for further information.
+Look to the displays on the drives for further information.

-There are a number of other faults available on these units.
+There are a number of other fault codes that may show on these units.
 You can request a manual with all the codes.
 We also keep these units on the shelf for emergency exchange, for immediate shipment.
 Our concern is keeping you up and running, no matter what the fault.
 Call 479-422-0390 for immediate assistance with your Rexroth Electric Drive and Control product.